jhderojasUVa/vimond/README.md

 ```
 Vimond Node Exercise 2019[17008].pdf = PDF where you can find the exercises
 Readme.md = This file! :)
+/cache_module = Directory where you can find the solution for the exercise 11 and 12
+  cache_module.js = Basic memory cache module
 /exercise_X = The directory where you will find the solution of an exercise
   app.js = The solution file
   app_X.js = If the exercise (like the 4) have parts, it's the solution of that part